 - Online career planning tools

 Thinking about graduate or professional school programs?

-The Centre for Career Action provides workshops and one-on-one supports for students who are interested in graduate, post-graduate and professional school programs.
+The Centre for Career Action provides workshops and one-on-one supports for current students and alumni who are interested in graduate, post-graduate and professional school programs.

 - Workshops: If you are considering graduate school, start by attending the Centre for Career Action’s “Is Grad School Right for Me?” workshop.
-Additionally, Look for specialized workshop offerings for different professions including medicine, pharmacy and optometry and head to the Further Education Fair to connect with representatives from many different graduate and professional programs.
+Additionally, look for specialized workshop offerings for different professions including medicine, pharmacy and optometry and head to the Further Education Fair or the Health Careers Conference to connect with representatives from many different graduate and professional programs.

-- Centre for Career Action library: The Centre for Career Action collection contains resources such as a personal statement sample binder, MCAT and LSAT prep books and much more.
+- Centre for Career Action library: The Centre for Career Action collection contains print and online resources regarding Canadian university and college calendars, subject and geographic-specific directories, professional test applications.

-- Appointments: You can book an appointment to plan for graduate or professional school, review your application documents, or practice for an admission interview.
+- Appointments: You can book a 60-minute appointment with a Further Ed Advisor to review your application documents or plan for professional school.

 On-campus services for your academic and career success

 The Writing and Communication Centre offers communication and writing practice, support and research on campus.
 They work with students designing presentations, building ePortfolio, writing reports, or presenting at a conference.

 While the Centre for Career Action works with clients on the content and best practices for employment and further education application documents, you can book an appointment or attend a drop-in session with the Writing and Communication Centre to get feedback and advice on writing and organizing your résumé, cover letter, or and other career-related application documents